Bolding Stadium

-Charles "Buddy" Bolding Stadium is a baseball venue in Farmville, Virginia, United States.
+Charles "Buddy" Bolding Stadium is a baseball stadium in Farmville, Virginia, United States.
 It is home to the Longwood Lancers baseball team, a member of the Big South Conference.
 Opened in 1994, the venue has a capacity of 500.
 It is named for Buddy Bolding, who was the first head coach of the Lancers' baseball team, who served for 35 seasons from 1978 until his retirement after the 2013 season.

 Features of the stadium include a recessed dugouts, a press box, batting cages, and irrigation.

 History

 Construction completed in 1993 and the stadium was dedicated October 5 of that year.
 The facility's first game, March 12, 1994, saw Longwood best Davis & Elkins College 8-3.
 In 1996 and 1997, the stadium hosted the Carolinas-Virginia Athletic Conference Baseball Tournament.

 The stadium, known as Lancers Stadium from its 1994 opening until 2009, was renamed Charles "Buddy" Bolding Stadium in October 2009.